dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/3 - avoiding-collisions.md

 gradlew run -P mainClass=com.contestantbots.team.ExampleBot
 ```

-## Stop moving enemy ants
+## Stop moving enemy players

-If you run the game now, your ants should much longer.
-You may even meet enemy teams ants.
-However, if you try and move an enemy players
+If you run the game now, your players should much longer.
+You may even meet enemy teams players.
+However, if you try and move an enemy teams
-ant, your bot will be disqualified.
-To avoid this, we need to not add ants to our HashMap if they belong to an enemy.
+player, your bot will be disqualified.
+To avoid this, we need to not add players to our HashMap if they belong to an enemy.
 To achieve this,
 add a helper function

 ```